operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 - **For workloads that need elevated permissions:** it is recommended that you ensure the namespace containing your solution is labeled accordingly.
-You can either update your operator to manage the namespace labels or include the namespace labelling as part of the manual install instructions.
+You can either update your operator to manage the namespace labels or include the namespace labeling as part of the manual install instructions.
 Following the labels for this case scenario:

 ```yaml
   labels: